 Learners by employer size

-Figure 15 compares the distribution of all learners included for Skills Deal applications (the population of potential learners) to those listed as "training delivered" by the size of their employer.
+Figure 15 compares the distribution of all learners included for Skills Deal applications (the population of potential learners) to those listed as Training Delivered by the size of their employer.
 The chart shows that the total number of learners aggregated by applications was broadly similar for large, medium and small employers, accounting for around three-in-ten applications in each case.
-Micro employers comprised 6% of applications and 7% of training delivered.
+Micro employers comprised 6% of applications and 7% of Training Delivered.

-Figure 15: Distribution of learner applications and training delivered by size of employer
+Figure 15: Distribution of learner applications and Training Delivered by size of employer

 Source: PwC Management Data

 A third of learners (33%) covered in Skills Deal applications worked for large employers.
-The equivalent proportion for "training delivered" was 5 percentage points fewer at 28%.
+The equivalent proportion for Training Delivered was 5 percentage points fewer at 28%.
 This is a reflection of the size of Skills Deals rejected.
-The mean number of employees covered in deals classed as "training delivered" was 30 compared 52 employees for unsuccessful applications.
+The mean number of employees covered in deals classed as Training Delivered was 30 compared 52 employees for unsuccessful applications.
 Applications from one company accounted for nine rejected applications that would have covered nearly 2,000 employees.
 This company's data is mostly responsible for this skew.

-The sum of learner categorised as "training delivered" is plotted against the size of the employer in Table 3 overleaf.
+The sum of learner categorised as Training Delivered is plotted against the size of the employer in Table 3 overleaf.
 One-in-five learners (21%) were part of a substantial Skills Deal (covering 50 or more employees) delivered to a large employer.
 Three quarters of learners that worked for large companies were trained as part of the largest Skills Deals.

 Table 3 also shows that: